quisquous/cactbot/ui/raidboss/data/README.md

 **condition: function(data, matches)**
 Activates the trigger if the function returns `true`.
 If it does not return `true`, nothing is shown/sounded/run.
 If multiple functions are present on the trigger, this has first priority to run.
+(Pre-made "canned" conditions are available within [conditions.js](https://github.com/quisquous/cactbot/blob/master/resources/conditions.js).
+Generally speaking it's best to use one of these if it fits the situation.)

 **preRun: function(data, matches)**
 If the trigger activates, the function will run as the first action after the activation condition is met.